Jaime Soto

-Jaime Soto (born December 31, 1955) is an American Catholic prelate who has served as Bishop of Sacramento since 2007.
+Jaime Soto (born December 31, 1955) is an American Catholic prelate serving as Bishop of Sacramento since 2007.
 He previously served as an auxiliary bishop of the Diocese of Orange in Southern California from 2000 to 2007.

 Biography

 Early life and education

-Jaime Soto was born on December 31, 1955, at Daniel Freeman Hospital in Inglewood, California.
+Soto was born on December 31, 1955, at Daniel Freeman Hospital in Inglewood, California.
 He is the eldest of seven children of a Mexican family.
 His father, Oscar Soto, was a telephone company engineer.
 In 1956, the Soto family moved to Stanton, California, where he attended St. Polycarp School.
 He also played Mass in his backyard with his siblings, knowing he wanted to be a priest as early as the second grade.

 Soto graduated from Mater Dei High School in Santa Ana, California, in 1974.
 He then entered St. John's Seminary College in Camarillo, California.
 He obtained a Bachelor of Arts degree in philosophy there in 1978 and a Master of Divinity degree in 1982.